liqd/adhocracy4/docs/datamodel.md

 -   map a participation project / process in the real world
 -   allow to specify local moderators and participants (user roles)
 -   contains containers of participation content (modules)
--   follows automatically a given timeline (phases)
 -   exposes moderators / members (via `has_member` or `has_moderator` method)
--   provides an `is_archived` flag, allowing to distinguish projects with finished participation phases that may still be active in other ways from truly archived projects.
+-   provides an `is_archived` flag, allowing to distinguish projects with finished participation phases that may still be active in other ways from truly archived projects

 ### modules

+-   follows automatically a given timeline (phases)
 -   container of items produced by a specific django app in the context of a project

 ### phases

 -   a period in which participation is possible (has start and end date)
--   limits which and how items can be created, or altered
+-   limits which and how items can be created, or altered via rules and permissions
 -   has a phase type set

 ### phase types (also called phase content)